-At June 30, 2020, the prize reserve account for the Mega Millions® game reported a balance of \$89.6 million of which the Lottery's share was \$797,263.
+At June 30, 2021, the prize reserve account for the Mega Millions® game reported a balance of \$93.3 million of which the Lottery's share was \$.74 million.
 The Lottery records amounts, which are placed into the prize reserve funds, as prize awards expense when the related sales occur.

-Due to the COVID-19 pandemic, following the April 3, 2020 drawing, guaranteed jackpot amounts and minimum jackpot increases were eliminated, and jackpots (annuities) are based on current game sales.
+Due to the COVID-19 pandemic, guaranteed jackpot amounts and minimum jackpot increases were eliminated, and jackpots (annuities) are based solely on current game sales.

-iii) Lucky for Life[®], which is offered in twenty-six lotteries, operates under an agreement between the six New England states ("New England Lotteries") and the Arkansas Scholarship Lottery, the Colorado Lottery Commission, the Delaware Lottery, the Office of Lottery & Charitable Games, the Idaho Lottery, the Iowa Lottery Authority, the Kansas Lottery, the Kentucky Lottery, Corporation, the Michigan Lottery, the Minnesota State Lottery, the Missouri Lottery, the Montana Lottery, the Nebraska Lottery, the North Carolina Lottery, the North Dakota Lottery, the Oklahoma Lottery Commission, the Ohio Lottery Commission, the South Carolina Education Lottery, the South Dakota Lottery, and the Wyoming Lottery Corporation (collectively referred to as the "Licensee Lotteries") to offer the Lucky for Life® game with a top prize of \$1,000 per day for life.
+iii) Lucky for Life®, which is offered in twenty-six lotteries, operates under an agreement between the six New England states ("New England Lotteries") and twenty other participating lotteries (collectively referred to as the "Licensee Lotteries") to offer the Lucky for Life® game with a top prize of \$1,000 per day for life.
 The Lottery sells Lucky for Life® tickets, collects all revenues, and pays prizes based on its share of total sales, as a party lottery operating the game.
 The party lotteries have entered into an agreement with MUSL to administer certain aspects of the game.
 MUSL communicates and collects the share of prize amounts owed by each party lottery.
 The top prize and second prize are paid in accordance with official game rules and is shared based on each state's percentage of sales in proportion to the total top prize liability.
-Total low-tier prizes are shared based on a percentage of sales in proportion to the total lowtier prize liability.
+Total low-tier prizes are shared based on a percentage of sales in proportion to the total low-tier prize liability.